Willis Tower Repositioning

 From Start to Finish

 Our job isn’t done when the design is ready to go.
 Our Construction Engineering team provided structural engineering expertise to assist the general contractor, a joint venture between Turner Construction Company and Clayco, in detailing and sequencing renovations.
-From permanent connection design to temporary shoring and bracing designs, our Construction Engineers were involved every step of the way.
+From connection design to temporary shoring and bracing designs, our construction engineers were involved every step of the way.
 In addition to connections, we also designed temporary supports for the building as it underwent selective demolition tasks, which included slurry wall brace design, temporary column bracing, temporary support of utility pipes, review of crane and equipment loads, and construction and demolition sequencing.

 Results